 Our Own Special Twist

-Sometimes I’m perfectly happy to play a game of Qwirkle per the Bored Jar, but other times I just need the girl to entertain herself while I get something else done.
+Sometimes I’m perfectly happy to play a game of Qwirkle per the Bored Jar, but other times I just need my child to entertain herself while I get something else done.

 Or Just Forget the Popsicle Sticks

-To save you time, I made a handy printable of 40 activities for your bored kid – the 30 activities listed in the next section plus 10 more bonus activity ideas.
-Scroll to the end of this post to get the printable, cut it into strips, pop them into a jar, and you’re done.
+To save you time, I made a handy printable of 50 activities for your bored kid—the 30 activities listed in the next section plus 20 more bonus activity ideas.
+Scroll to the end of this post to get the printable, cut it into cards, pop them into a jar, and you’re done.

 Here’s a sneak peek of your printable: